Liudmyla Skyrda: Biography

 From 1997 to 2000, she lived and worked in Kyiv, where her poems “Ad Astra” and "Rose Angel or Compositions at the Wheel" were published, causing great interest among the press and literary society of Ukraine.

 In 2001, her husband was appointed Ambassador Extraordinary and Plenipotentiary of Ukraine to Japan, where she moved and where she lived and worked till 2006.
 During her time there, she published two books in Japanese translation, The Garden of Love and Sun (2004) and The Magic Shell (2004), and one in Ukrainian, Sakura's Dzuihidtsu (2005).
 She translated into Ukrainian the book To Build Bridges (2004), written by the Japanese Empress Michiko, delivered lectures on Ukrainian literature at Kyoto University and lectures on gender problems of modernity at Sokko Gakai University.

 On Japanese television several programs were devoted to work of Liudmyla Skyrda, articles and interviews about her regularly appeared in Japanese newspapers.
 Presentations of books were held in the major cities of Japan - Tokyo, Osaka, Yokohama, Kyoto.

 In 2006 Liudmyla Skyrda returned to Ukraine where she continued to work fruitfully.
 From 2006 to 2009, her books were published (in the languages of these countries) in the United Arab Emirates (Seventh Heaven), Greece (Hellenic Elegies), Italy (Butterflies and Flowers), Korea (A Shower of Plum Blossoms), and Russia (Birds and Flowers of Four Seasons), where presentations took place and caused a wide resonance in the press of these countries.

 In 2009, Liudmyla Skyrda was awarded the Gold Medal (Мedaglia d’oro) of the “Union by Dante Alighieri” (Italy), for significant contribution to the development of cultural ties with Italy and spread of Italian language and literature abroad.
 On the same year Liudmyla Skyrda represented Ukrainian poetry at the World Arts Festival - Delphic Games on Jeju Island (Korea).

 In 2009 Yurii Kostenko was appointed Ambassador Extraordinary and Plenipotentiary of Ukraine to China, and Skyrda has been living and working there to the present (2011).

 Liudmyla Skyrda is one of the few Ukrainian literary figures widely known abroad.

-Her poetry absorbed the impact and European and Oriental cultures, which led to a completely unique poetic phenomenon not only in the context of Ukrainian literature, but literature and of the entire Slavic world.
+Her poetry absorbed the impact of European and Oriental cultures, which led to a completely unique poetic phenomenon not only in the context of Ukrainian literature, but literature and of the entire Slavic world.
 Lyrics of Liudmyla Skyrda were translated into English, Italian, Portuguese, Russian, Polish, Hungarian, Romanian, Finnish, German, Japanese, Korean, Uzbek, Greek, Chinese and Arabic.

 Liudmyla Skyrda is an author of more than two hundred scientific articles and critical essays published in Ukraine and other countries.